-After the research application has been awarded funding, a user committee is set up.
+After the programme proposal has been awarded funding, a user committee is set up.

 If you opt for the funding of a single large project (Option 1 in Section 3.2.3), a single user committee will be set up for the entire project.
-A minimum of four users should sit on the user committee and at least 50% of them should be from industry.
+A minimum of four users should sit on the user committee.
+At least 50% of the committee members should be from industry, unless you give a reasoned explanation for the different composition of the user committee and provided this is necessary in order to optimise utilisation of the research results within a project.
 Your application should explain how the users will be effectively involved (for example, by setting up user committees at work package level in addition to the user committees at project level).

-If you opt for a formal division of the programme into projects (Option 2 in Section 3.2.3), a user committee will be set up for each project.
-A minimum of four users should sit on each user committee and at least 50% of them should be from industry.
+If you opt for a formal division of the programme into projects (Option 2 in Section 3.2.3), then a user committee will be set up for each project.
+At least four users should sit on each user committee.
+At least 50% of the committee members should be from industry, unless you give a reasoned explanation for the different composition of the user committee and provided this is necessary in order to optimise utilisation of the research results within a project.
 You may choose to combine user committees or even to set up a single large user committee.
-This should be taken into account when concluding the IP agreements, because these are generally concluded at project level.
+You should take this into account when concluding the IP agreements, because these are generally concluded at project level.